Month-end Billing run:

 Light blue:Select the last date for which invoices need to be included.
 You can view this date on the month-end processing screen.

-Step 6: Reconcile and downloading the debit order batch:
+Step 6: Reconcile and downloading the Debit Order batch:

 6.1.
 Reconcile the debit order batch: